Ant-nguyen/carcar/README.md

 <details><summary>Service diagram</summary>
 ![img](https://i.imgur.com/AuSpEeU.png)
 </details>

-The Service microservice is used to create, list, delete, technicians; and create, list, delete, and edit appoinments.
-It stores the first name, last name, and employee id of a technician; and stores the vin of the automobile being serviced, customer, date/time, technician, and reason for visit of an appointment.
-It uses a poller to get a list of automobiles in inventory from the Inventory microservice and stores each of their vins and whether or not they have been sold in an automobile value object or AutomobileVO.
-This AutomobileVO is used when listing service history to identify which appointments are VIP appointments.
+The Service microservice is used to create, list, and delete *technicians*; and create, list, delete, and edit *appoinments*.
+It stores the `first_name`, `last_name`, and `employee_id` of a *technician*; and stores the `vin` of the automobile being serviced, `customer`, `date_time`, `technician.id`, and `reason` for visit of an appointment.
+It uses a poller to get a list of automobiles in inventory from the Inventory microservice and stores each of their `vin`s and whether or not they have been `sold` in an automobile value object or *AutomobileVO*.
+This *AutomobileVO* is used when listing service history to identify which appointments are VIP appointments.

 #### `Technicians`
 | Action | Method | URL